jangson/doublecmd/README.md

 #### master branch
 get svn 5208

-Add all function for my VIM like function
+Add all functions for me